 Discharge of Nondischargeable Debts From a Previous Case

-There are 3 types of debts that are dischargeable in a subsequent bankruptcy by §523(b) that were not dischargeable in an earlier case as long as the reason for the exclusion in the prior case no longer applies:
+Three types of debts are dischargeable in a subsequent bankruptcy by §523(b) that were not dischargeable in an earlier case as long as the reason for the exclusion in the prior case no longer applies:

 - nondischargeable tax debts under §523(a)(1);